aubble/goTunneLS/README.md

 </pre>

 Hopefully it makes more sense now to you. nc does everything over plain text and goTunneLS allows you to wrap its insecure connection in TLS.
 You can take out the server node of the config.json, and take it and actually run it on a server somewhere, just change the Connect address of the client node to the new servers listening address and everything will work the same.
 Quite fun right? :P

+Read the log messages from goTunneLS, you can see what its doing, the tunnels its creating, the certificates its loading, errors etc. I've used /dev/stdout as the logPath in config.json to output to standard output, use /dev/stderr for standard error.
+Quite cool.

 Note: The client and server are configured with a default self signed certificate I've provided.
 When actually using this program for real purposes, please look at the [Configuring Certificates and Keys](#configuring-certificates-and-keys) section to generate a new key pair.
 Anyone who has this key.pem file can decrypt your communications (the configuring certificates section also includes a small introduction, please read it if you do not know what I mean).